node-red-contrib-home-assistant-websocketnode-red-contrib-home-assistant-websocket

 entity and prevEntity

-• entity refers to the current state entity.
+• entity → current entity state

-• prevEntity refers to the previous state entity.
+• prevEntity → previous entity state

 Examples